Partition of India and Monuments

 Broken Column: The Monuments of Forgetting

-In this detailed blog post I share the conceptual underpinnings of the Broken Column anti-memorial, how it triangulates public monuments in India, Pakistan, and Bangladesh, through artistic interventions, and how it juxtaposes the counter-memories of the Partition of India in 1947, and the Bangladesh Liberation War in 1971, as an India-Pakistan-Bangladesh memory triad.
+In this longer project statement, I share the conceptual underpinnings of the Broken Column anti-memorial, how it triangulates public monuments in India, Pakistan, and Bangladesh, through artistic interventions, and how it juxtaposes the counter-memories of the Partition of India in 1947, and the Bangladesh Liberation War in 1971, as an India-Pakistan-Bangladesh memory triad.

 This is an ongoing site-specific, research-based art project that interrogates the role of public monuments in the formation of collective memory.
 The primary sites of my research are - 1.
 Jallianwallan Bagh memorial in Punjab, India 2.
 Minar-e-Pakistan monument, in Lahore, Pakistan 3.
 Martyred Intellectuals monument in Rayer Bazar, Dhaka, Bangladesh

 These sites of memory or lieux de memoire in Pierre Nora’s words are rich with collective memories of the Partitions of 1947 and 1971.
 In addition, certain historical objects from these countries have also been included in this project as objects of memory, (Nora, 1989).

 Jallianwallan Bagh memorial, Amritsar, Punjab, India

 On April 13, 1919, British General Dyer, massacred about 1500 people and injured over 2000 people.
 They were part of a group of unarmed 5000 men, women, and children, holding a peaceful protest in Jallianwala Bagh in Amritsar.
 The brutality of the massacre stunned the nation, and immediately radicalized the Indian independence movement.
 Up until then, the Indian National Congress led by Jawaharlal Nehru and Mahatma Gandhi were advocating for Dominion status.